RedHatInsights/cloud-connector/README.md

 key and value are both strings, as reported by the client.
 The field is optional, so it may be omitted.

+The optional `client_version` field contains the software version as reported by the client.

 A complete example of a `ConnectionStatus` message:

 ```